Full name Luke William Peter Wells

 Those comments came after his most prolific Championship innings to date: his first Championship double century in 2013.
 It being April, when batsmen are expected to come and go quickly, his stickability on a benign pitch was particularly galling and it being Surrey, there was a bit of chatter as a result.
 Wells resisted for almost nine hours, facing 412 balls across two days, an innings not far short of nine hours; impressive stamina for a 22 year old.
 He even removed Ranji from the records by scoring the highest innings by a Sussex player at The Oval, surpassing his 204 in 1903, a somewhat quicker affair.
 He did not sound sated.
 "Unfortunately I could not carry on from there," he said afterwards.

 Wells has a strong Sussex pedigree.
 He was born in Eastbourne and is the son of Alan, who won a single Test cap for England, and nephew of Colin, two players who were fixtures in the Sussex middle order for many years.
 Both, too, made double hundreds in their careers.
 Unlike either, he bats left handed, and first impressed Sussex enough in 2009 to be offered a three-year summer contract which took him to the end of his studies at Loughborough University in 2012.
 He first revealed a capacity for long innings when he took 174 off Yorkshire at Hove in 2011.
+Glamorgan also suffered, his 181 the highlight of a moderate season in 2016.

 NBC Denis Compton Award 2011